Download the print version

 Privacy Safeguard 5

-3.33 Privacy Safeguard 5 requires an accredited person who has collected data in accordance with Privacy Safeguard 3 to notify the consumer of the collection in accordance with the CDR Rules (see Chapter 5 (Privacy Safeguard 5)).
+3.39 Privacy Safeguard 5 requires an accredited data recipient who collected data in accordance with Privacy Safeguard 3 to notify the consumer of the collection in accordance with the CDR Rules (see Chapter 5 (Privacy Safeguard 5)).

 Section 56EF of the Competition and Consumer Act.